pfptcommunity/pfptcommunity/README.md

 food) from the platform (the kitchen) to use in their business analysis tool, they can use the API (the waiter) to deliver the data request and receive the data response (the food).

-What is consuming REST API?
+What is consuming a REST API?
 Similarly, the act of consuming or using a REST API means to eat it all up.
 In context, it means to eat it, swallow it, and digest it — leaving any others in the pile exposed.

 JSON stands for JavaScript Object Notation and it is a completely language-independent text format that is mainly used to transmit data between a server and client.